xTunner/frontend/resources/assets/docs/ios.md

 This issue is further discussed in a [sticky post on the official iOS developer forums](https://devforums.apple.com/thread/248879).

-When this bug occurs Xcode will output a message if the following form:
+When this bug occurs Xcode will output a message like:

 > Unable to run app in Simulator If you believe this error represents a bug,
 > please attach the log file at /var/folders/jm/fw86rxds0xn69sk40d18y69m0000g/T/com.apple.dt.XCTest-status/Session-2015-02-19_18:37:47-WjiMos.log